The Implications Of Adopting A Worldlang

 - The only minority languages that would definitely not be threatened by a spoken worldlang would be sign languages and uncontacted human languages.

-- Languages from all over the world would likely borrow more vocabulary and adopt similar syntactic structures from the worldlang, thus making languages more similar to each other.
-This would be akin to how so many languages are borrowing from English.
+- Languages from all over the world would likely borrow more vocabulary and adopt some similar syntactic structures from the worldlang, thus making languages more similar to each other.
+This would be akin to how so many languages are borrowing vocabulary from English.

 - Conversely, the worldlang would borrow more vocabulary and syntactic constructions from languages all over the world, thus becoming even more representative of human languages.